JuanRobledo12/cse6242-project/README.md

 ### Step 4: Train the Classification Model

 Next, proceed with the `main.ipynb` notebook.
 This notebook trains a machine learning model on the concatenated dataset and labels a larger, unlabeled dataset with mood categories.
-The default classifier is XGBoost, but instructions are provided if you wish to switch to a Random Forest model.
+The default classifier is Random Forest, but instructions are provided if you wish to switch to XGBoost.

 ### Step 5: Clean the Labeled Dataset